1) Overview (1000-level math courses)

 (or MATH1020) continue with MATH2043

-because otherwise you will be guaranteed to have a tough time and low grade in MATH2043.
+because of the level of difficulty of MATH2043.
 The same applies to MATH2131 (another honor course).

-Students intend to do research in Math are strongly advised to MATH1023/MATH1024.
+Students intend to do research in Math are strongly advised to take MATH1023/MATH1024.

 5) Other math courses that are offered at different levels